Junazidomi/Data-Science/Data-Science-prediction-projects/Car Price Prediction/README.md

    Based on the visualisation of the number of cars sold by year of manufacture, it can be concluded that the most cars sold were manufactured in 2012, followed by cars manufactured in 2014 and 2013.
 In addition, there are also cars manufactured in the 1900s that are still being sold today.

-6. Visualization of Car Categories
+4. Visualization of Car Categories

    ![Viz1](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Car%20Price%20Prediction/Picture/Car%20Category.png)

    Insight:

+   Based on the visualisation of the number of cars sold by category, it can be concluded that saloon cars are the most widely available category.
+Meanwhile, convertibles, limousines and pick-ups are the categories with the lowest availability.

-7. Visualization of Car Fuel Types
+5. Visualization of Car Fuel Types

    ![Viz2](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Car%20Price%20Prediction/Picture/Fuel%20Type.png)

+   Insight:

+   Based on the visualisation of the number of cars sold by fuel type, it can be concluded that petrol cars are the most numerous compared to other fuel types.
+Meanwhile, hydrogen and plug-in hybrid cars are the least numerous compared to other fuel types.

-8. Visualization of Car Door Types
+6. Visualization of Car Door Types

    ![Viz3](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Car%20Price%20Prediction/Picture/Doors%20Type.png)

    Insight:

+    Based on the visualisation of the number of cars sold by door type, cars with 04-May doors are the most numerous and dominant compared to other door types.
+Meanwhile, cars with 02-May doors and more than >5 doors are fewer in number than cars with 4–5 doors.

-9. Visualization of Car Cyclinder Type
+7. Visualization of Car Cyclinder Type

    ![Viz3](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Car%20Price%20Prediction/Picture/Cyclinder.png)

    Insight:

+    Based on the visualisation of the number of cars sold by cylinder count, it can be concluded that cars with 4 cylinders are the most common.
+However, the dataset contains unrealistic cylinder counts, such as 1, 2, 9, and 14 cylinders, which do not correspond to typical car specifications.
+Therefore, data rows with these cylinder counts need to be deleted (dropped) to maintain data quality.

-10. Visualization of Car Colour Types
+8. Visualization of Car Colour Types

    ![Viz4](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Car%20Price%20Prediction/Picture/Colour.png)